CWBudde/cordova-plugin-mailcore/README.md

 # Cordova MailCore Plugin

 This is a work-in-progress repository to expose MailCore as Cordova plugin some day.
+At the moment there is no real need for it as the other [Cordova MailCore2 Plugin](https://github.com/CWBudde/cordova-plugin-mailcore2/) seems to be working satisfying.
+However, I'll leave it here for anyone who wants to use this as base.

 ## Using